 - Watering needs

-On the subject of one particular growing condition for bamboo, sunlight requirements, the ABS states that "most large bamboos grow quicker and do their best in full sun."
-However, they are also quick to point out that "Fargesias and most Thamnocalamus are happier with some shade during the hottest part of the day."
+On the subject of sunlight requirements, the ABS states that "most large bamboos grow quicker and do their best in full sun."
+However, it's quick to point out that "Fargesias and most Thamnocalamus are happier with some shade during the hottest part of the day."

 To stimulate growth in the plants, apply a fertilizer high in nitrogen.
 The amount of nitrogen in a fertilizer is indicated by the first number in the NPK sequence (which is a string of three letters that should appear somewhere on the fertilizer bag).